An Aggressive Litigator On Your Side

 The misuse of financial resources can take place in a variety of ways, including:

-• A spouse loses a significant amount of money to gambling debts
+• A spouse loses a significant amount of money to gambling debts.

-• A spouse purchases illegal substances
+• A spouse purchases illegal substances.

-• A spouse uses marital money to entertain or purchase gifts for a lover
+• A spouse uses marital money to entertain or purchase gifts for a lover.

-• A spouse fails to disclose some assets during divorce proceedings
+• A spouse fails to disclose some assets during divorce proceedings.

 An individual who can prove that their spouse was misusing the couple’s assets can be reimbursed up to one-half the amount misused.
+Proving dissipation requires thorough documentation, including bank statements, credit card records and financial expert testimony.
+Our firm works with forensic accountants to uncover hidden assets and trace suspicious transactions.

 Grounds For Divorce In Ohio